microsoft/logstash-output-application-insights/README.md

 ```

 ### disable_notification
 When set to true, notification is not sent to application insights, but behaves as if notified.
-Default false
+Default false.
 Used for troubleshooting
 example:
 ```ruby